treetrnk/blog/_posts/2016-08-17-temple-of-divinity.md

 but no threat was visible.
 After some debate, the group decided there must be a pressure plate somewhere, so they threw the legs back into the corridor and two stone slabs slid out of the walls and slammed together.
-Discovering the location of the trap and its pressure plate on the floor, the group carefully bypassed it and found another peice of the human body: an arm.
-In its hand was a book diagraming the puzzles and traps in the temple, although, the stone slabs were illustrated a little higher than they turned out to be.
+Discovering the location of the trap and its pressure plate on the floor, the group carefully bypassed it and found another piece of the human body: an arm.
+In its hand was a book diagramming the puzzles and traps in the temple, although, the stone slabs were illustrated a little higher than they turned out to be.